Rebai-Safe/Rebai-Safe/README.md

 ### Hi there 👋

-I am a passionate software developer with a knack for creating efficient and scalable solutions🤓.
+I am a passionate software engineer with a knack for creating efficient and scalable solutions🤓.
 With a strong foundation in computer science and a deep interest in emerging technologies, I enjoy working on projects that challenge me and allow me to grow my skillset💓.

   - 🔭 Current Focus: Software engineering, Full-stack development.
   - 🌱 Learning: Continuously improving my knowledge.